PostHog/posthog.com/contents/handbook/growth/marketing/startups.md

 Previously Spotlights were done with a set of prescribed questions.
 Now we have a 20 minute discussion about the topic, which we then write up into a piece on behalf of the startups' CEO.

-We are very selective about the startups and topics we choose, to ensure that we're talking to people who can be authorative sources on a topic and who can generate high-quality opinions that are worth sharing with our users.
+We are very selective about the startups and topics we choose, to ensure that we're talking to people who can be authoritative sources on a topic and who can generate high-quality opinions that are worth sharing with our users.

 ### Referral program